Archive for Trailer Plans Building Notes

 Utility Trailer Plans Building Notes.

-Posted by: | CommentsHere are the building notes that come with the utility trailer plans.
+Here are the building notes that come with the 5′ x 8′ utility trailer plans.

-These building notes are put together as guidelines and are placed in no particular order of importance.
+The building notes are put together as guidelines and are placed in no particular order of importance.
 I would suggest reading through them before starting the project.
 That will give you a better idea of the project and how it works as an end result.
 If you deviate from the dimensions it’s no big deal.
 The design works with many different sizes of trailers.
 You will just need to make some adjustments along the way.

 You will notice on some of the 4 view drawings that some of the views are out of proportion with the others.
 This is for clarity and to give you the biggest view possible for standard paper from your printer.
-Please note that drawings are not to scale, so don’t measure off the drawings. there is enough information on each part to build each part.
+Please note that drawings are not to scale, so don’t measure off the drawings. there is enough information about each part, to build each part.
 If you have any problems figuring something out, just look at another print that has that part on it or a picture view.
 This utility trailer was drawn with common sense in mind, it is not rocket science.
 If there is something really important I made a note of it on the drawing or building notes page, otherwise it is no big deal.

 Another thing you need to figure out before you start is what axle will you be using.
 The plans were designed for a 3500 pound axle (no brakes) with 58” spring centers.
 That will be the size used for the 60” wide frame dimensions.
 I know what your thinking, why would I need that heavy of an axle for a utility trailer?
 The answer is simply, the 2000 pound axles are almost just as expensive and I always tend to overbuild just about everything.
 I don’t know too many people that wouldn’t want a heavier duty trailer for almost the same amount of money as a lighter one.
 If you decide to sell it someday I’m sure the potential buyer wouldn’t mind it either.
 Wouldn’t it be nice to not worry about overloading it?
 If you don’t like the idea of leaf springs you can also use a torsion axle for this trailer.
 I made some notes on the frame assembly plans for cross member locations for either axle.
 A good rule of thumb for axle location is: 60% of the trailer frame should be in front of the axle and 40% of the trailer frame should be behind the axle.
 When you order your axle be sure to get the mounting hardware for mounting the leaf springs.